A simple decision in theory, a messy one in practice

 To claim a treaty benefit, the contractor files Form 8233 with the withholding agent.
 The form claims exemption from withholding on independent personal services compensation under a specific treaty article.
 The withholding agent then forwards the accepted form to the IRS within five days.

 Publication 515 is the primary reference for withholding agents and lists which treaties cover independent personal services and what conditions apply.
+For the full set of payer obligations behind this rate, the US payer withholding hub pulls together NRA withholding, 1042-S reporting, and treaty rates in one place.

 Step 5.
 Choose a payment rail